PPI #126: Prioritize Like a GeniusMar 31, 2021

-Focus on the outputs that matter most.
+Focus On The Outputs That Matter Most - Ask yourself “Out of all the things that I'm doing right now, what really matters the most?”
 You can't do everything, but if you really focus on what matters most you can get the right things done.

-Focus on just one thing at a time.
-Eliminate all of the distractions and just focus on that one thing until it's complete.
+Focus On One Thing at a Time - Eliminate all of the distractions and just focus on that one thing until it's complete.

 Grab a copy of my Amazon Best Selling Book The 3 Alarms